carpentries-incubator/hpc-intro/_episodes/064-parallel.md

 - "There are multiple ways you can run "
 ---

 You are most likely using an hpc because you need your work to run faster.
-This performance improvment is provided by increasing the number of CPUs.
+This performance improvement is provided by increasing the number of CPUs.

 ## Methods of Parallel Computing

 Three main types are shared memory, distributed and data level parallism.
 These methods are not exclusive, a job taking advantage of both SMP and MPI is said to be "Hybrid".
-Also mentioned is using a "job array", which isn't technically parallel computing, but serves a similar funtion.
+Also mentioned is using a "job array", which isn't technically parallel computing, but serves a similar function.

 Which methods are available to you is _largely dependent on the software being used_,